 Servers and management client devices are managed using Microsoft Intune and Microsoft OMS.
 Servers are patched within 14 days of the release of critical and recommended updates from Microsoft and AV updates are installed immediately upon release of definitions.

 Who has access to Personal Data within Unily?
-Who has access to such data from outside the organisation?
+Who has access to such personal data from outside the organisation?

 Members of the Operations Engineering Team and Support team, authorised project team members.
 Third parties do not have access to the data controller’s data.

-Disciplinary processes are outlined in the event of data breaches as part of our commitment to ISO 27001 in our Human Resources - Security Policy which provides details and is made available to all staff through our internal Intranet.
-The Information Security Incident Management policy defines how we handle data breaches.
+Disciplinary processes are outlined in the event of personal data breaches as part of our commitment to ISO 27001 in our Human Resources - Security Policy which provides details and is made available to all staff through our internal Intranet.
+The Information Security Incident Management policy defines how we handle personal data breaches.